cloki0610/CI-Portfolio-Project-5/README.md

 Acceptance Criteria:

-- User should able to see the number of search result on the product page.
+- User should be able to see the number of the search result on the product page.

 Implementation:

-- The number of result display on the same line with the sorting box and the paginator.
+- The number of results is displayed on the same line with the sorting box and the paginator.

 <br>